 This is another cause of split nails.
 During washing, we tend to make use of these chemicals as cleansing agents.

-Unknowing to us, they don’t only cleanse our dishes or clothes; they also strip our nails off the moisture, thereby making them dry and liable to split.
+Unknowing to us, they don’t only cleanse our dishes or clothes; they also strip our nails off it’s moisture, thereby making them extremely dry and liable to split.

 7. Heath challenge

-Health problems like Psoriasis, onychomycosis, or diabetes can lead to brittle or split fingernails.
+Underlying health problems or challenges like Psoriasis, onychomycosis, or diabetes can also lead to brittle or split fingernails.

 8. Polish remover

 Acetone, being a major player in the nail world, contains elements which may cause your nails to become brittle.
 If you must use nail polish remover, be sure to go after those that are free from those chemicals.